Graduate Student Photos

 Undergraduate Degree: BS in Earth and Climate Sciences, University of Maine

-sense snow algae in alpine and glaciated environments.
-Snow algae reduces the albedo of snow and ice, thus causing it to absorb more energy from the Sun.
+Research Interest: My research focuses on using drones and satellite imagery to remotely sense snow algae in alpine and glaciated environments.
+Snow algae reduce the albedo of snow and ice, thus causing it to absorb more energy from the Sun.
 This results in increased snowmelt, which I am hoping to help quantify.
 I am conducting much of my fieldwork here in the Cascade Range, where I am helping to collect snow algae samples and record their GPS locations.

 About/Hobbies: I was drawn to Western Washington University because of the opportunity to conduct research in the beautiful Cascade mountains and to experiment with how we can use drones and satellites to monitor changes to our cryosphere.
 Bellingham is the perfect place for many of my interests, including hiking, alpine and Nordic skiing, biking, camping, and visiting the local breweries and events.
 Having lived in Maine for much of my life, this was a great opportunity to try out West coast living and explore the PNW.